Programming-Project-2022-23-UniBz/course-project-manuelalessandro/README.md

 ### 5.1.
 Overall Experience

-Describe your overall experience in developing this project.
+Creating this Java project was a challenging but rewarding journey.
+It began with careful planning, followed by meticulous coding and testing phases.
+Collaboration and adaptation were key.
+The project honed our skills and provided valuable lessons in software development and project management.
+In the end, the experience of developing this Java project was both demanding and fulfilling, leaving us with a profound sense of growth and achievement.

 ### 5.2.
 Division of Responsibilities

 Describe the roles and responsibilities each member had in this project.

-- **Student 1:** I was responsible for implementing components `x` and `y`.
+- **Khinchi Ganesh Kumar:** I was responsible for implementing components `x` and `y`.
 I also helped 2 to implement technique `z`.
 - **Student 2:** ...
 - **Student 3:** ...